semgrep/ocaml-tree-sitter-core/doc/parsing.md

 --

 Ideally, the result of tree-sitter parsing should be an AST that can be used directly.
-It is not the case because the json output of such parsers only return a node per rule name.
+It is not the case because the json output we get only has nodes for named rules, lacking details on which path was taken within a rule.

 The following grammar is unproblematic: